fish-hue/reggie/README.md

   john_doe
 ```

-A text file `system_report.txt` will also be generated with the same information, which can be opened with any text editor.

 ## Notes

 - Running the script with administrator privileges is required to access certain registry values and run system utilities like `netsh` and `wmic`.